wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#cachehit">CacheHit</a>]</td>
 <td>

-List containing cache hits, misses and hit percentage over the time.
+List containing cache hits, misses and hit percentage over time.
 Returns an empty array if no data available.

 </td>
 </tr>